 When testing various display resolutions or after completing a remote desktop session, the desktop icons may go out of order.
-Another case is that when you accidentally use the CTRL+ Scroll button (mouse) on your Windows Vista desktop, the Desktop icon size changes.
+Another case is that when you accidentally use the CTRL+ Scroll button (mouse) on your desktop, the Desktop icon size changes.
 But reverting back to the original icon size does not restore the custom icon positions on your desktop.
 In these cases, you need to revert back the custom icon positions manually.

 (See related and a recent article Save and Restore Desktop Icons Position Using DesktopOK – a standalone program for all versions of Windows, and for both 32 and 64-bit.)